The second half of the healthcare summit just kicked off 20 minutes late.

 Pole dancing, the titillating mainstay of strip clubs throughout the globe, may one day be an Olympic sport.

-Currently they have 4,000 signatures, which seems unambitious, considering a weekend canvas of strict clubs in New York alone could probably double that number.
+Currently, they have 4,000 signatures, which seems unambitious, considering a weekend canvas of strict clubs in New York alone could probably double that number.

-Um they've even focused this effort on uh on Oprah.
+They've even focused this effort on Oprah.

-Uh Hong Kong held pole dancing championships in 2007, and other countries have similar competitions.
+Hong Kong held pole dancing championships in 2007, and other countries have similar competitions.

-President Obama's new health care plan really socks it to New York taxpayers, and it's bad news for residents of New Jersey and Connecticut, too.
+Now, from New York, CBS, HD, Eyeball 2 News, President Obama's new health care plan really socks it to New York taxpayers, and it's bad news for residents of New Jersey and Connecticut, too.

 The numbers are eye-popping.